+4.4.2.
 Financial instruments not measured at fair value

-Financial assets at amortized cost
+Financial investments at amortized cost

 They include held-to-maturity financial assets that are listed in the market and are measured at amortized cost in case of bonds, and with respect to investment funds, the evaluation is done at the recoverable amount (fair value).